polkadot-fellows/Evaluations/evidence/claravanstaden/0005-claravanstaden-2025-03-promotion-rank-2.md

 therefore like to apply for promotion to Rank II.
 Weighing the requirements of Rank II responsibility against my contributions this last year, I believe have completed all the requirements.

-I have been working on Polkadot full-time since 2021, authored an article on the Ethereum client of Snowbridge, and contributed extensively to Snowbridge V2, where I am the primary author of the new Inbound Queue V2 pallet.
+I have been working on Polkadot full-time since 2021, authored an [article](https://medium.com/snowbridge/the-evolution-of-snowbridges-ethereum-light-client-an-engineering-journey-65e08db0825d) on the Ethereum client of Snowbridge, and contributed extensively to Snowbridge V2, where I am the primary author of the new [Inbound Queue V2 pallet](https://github.com/paritytech/polkadot-sdk/tree/master/bridges/snowbridge/pallets/inbound-queue-v2).

 ### Snowbridge V2

-My primary contribution this year has been Snowbridge V2, now part of the Polkadot SDK.
-I authored the Inbound Queue V2, enabling users on Ethereum to send arbitrary XCM messages for execution on Polkadot.
+My primary contribution this year has been Snowbridge V2, which is part of the Polkadot SDK.
+I authored the [Inbound Queue V2](https://github.com/paritytech/polkadot-sdk/pull/7402), enabling users on Ethereum to send arbitrary XCM messages for execution on Polkadot.
+I also completed the off-chain components required for Snowbridge V2 in the Ethereum -> Polkadot direction, including the [relayers](https://github.com/Snowfork/snowbridge/pull/1341) and [SDK](https://github.com/Snowfork/snowbridge/pull/1540).

 I also implemented a [mechanism](https://github.com/paritytech/polkadot-sdk/pull/8271) allowing unprofitable messages to be topped up with a tip, ensuring they can still be relayed.
 Together, these features make Snowbridge V2 more flexible, cost-efficient, and open to a broader set of use cases.

 ### Ethereum Electra Upgrade